opencobra/cobrapy/CONTRIBUTING.rst

 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

 If you like cobrapy please remember to 'star' our github page (click on the star at top right corner), that way we also have an idea of who is using cobrapy!

 Get Started!
 ------------

 Want to contribute a new feature or improvement?
 Consider starting by raising an issue and assign it to yourself to describe what you want to achieve.
 This way, we reduce the risk of duplicated efforts and you may also get suggestions on how to best proceed, e.g. there may be half-finished work in some branch that you could start with.

 Here's how to set up `cobrapy` for local development to contribute smaller features or changes that you can implement yourself.

 1. Fork the `cobrapy` repository on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/cobrapy.git
+    $ git clone git@github.com:<your Github name>/cobrapy.git

 3. Install libglpk using your package manager.
 For macOS::